brug-be/rubycamp2015/README.md

 prepare, plan, organize your activities, projects, etc. Please make it yours.
 The weekend depends on it.

+Do not forget to [join our slack](http://rubyburgers.herokuapp.com/) to discuss the event.

 # Organization

 * [Carpooling](carpooling.md)